- Mount Arvon is the highest peak in Michigan, reaching an elevation of 1,979 feet.

 Michigan’s Highest Point

 The highest point in Michigan is Mount Arvon, at 1,979 feet elevation.
 The peak is located in Michigan’s Upper Peninsula, in the middle of a heavily forested, ancient landscape.
 As the highest peak both in the state and in the Huron Mountains, Mount Arvon is a point of prominence for Baraga County.
-It sits just a few miles to the east of L’Anse, a charming town that sits on the L’Anse Bay of Lake Superior.
+It is situated just a few miles to the east of L’Anse, a charming town that sits on the L’Anse Bay of Lake Superior.
 In fact, much of the western Upper Peninsula can be considered mountainous and rugged.

 Mount Arvon isn’t located in a national forest, or even in a national park.
 In fact, this noteworthy destination in Michigan is actually privately owned.
 Luckily, this doesn’t interfere with visitors’ ability to get to the peak and take in the views.